Pipeline

 -> generated project

--> dotnet build/publish/test
+-> dotnet build/publish/test/pack

-Stage 1: Config Resolution
+Stage 1: config resolution

 The CLI merges: